General Muhurats for Different Occasions

 Third quarter : Losses of wealth.

-Fourth quarter : mixed results, gets pleasures / comforts and some losses
+Fourth quarter : mixed results, gets pleasures / comforts and some losses of wealth.

 4. Ashlesha Nakshatra: